FortinetCloudCSE/advanced-routing-sdwan-azure/content/01GettingStarted/Task3.md

 2. We need to enable FGSP on both FortiGate's since NVA's are depoyed in Active-Active setup and we need session sync.

-On FGT-A CLI, configure the peer IP in which this device will peer with:
+On FGT-A CLI, configure the peer IP in which this device will peer with.

+{{% notice warning %}}Please copy this code blocks into notepad and edit the PeerIP address, remove the comment before you paste it on FortiGate{{% /notice %}}

 ```
 config system standalone-cluster